 The company is exposed to various risks through financial instruments, without being exposed to concentrations of risk.
-The following analysis provides a measure of the company's risk exposure at the balance sheet date, 31 December 2019.
+The following analysis provides a measure of the company's risk exposure at the statement of financial position date, 31 December 2020.

 Notes to the Financial Statements